Bi Gan

 Prince Bigan (比干 (Bǐgān)), surnamed "Zi" (子), was a prominent Chinese figure during the Shang dynasty.
-He was a son of King Wen Ding, and an uncle of King Zhou, and served as the Prime Minister of the Kingdom of Shang.
+He was a son of King Wen Ding, and an uncle of Di Xin, and served as the Prime Minister of the Kingdom of Shang.
 He was later worshipped as the God of Wealth.

 History

 Prince Bigan was the prime minister of the Kingdom of Shang during the late Shang dynasty, and a member of the Shang royal family.
 His surname was "Zi" (子).
-He was the son of King Wen Ding and served his nephew, King Zhou.
-Zhou, the last king of the Shang dynasty, has been traditionally regarded as notoriously cruel, immoral, and wasteful.
-According to the account recorded by Sima Qian in his Records of the Grand Historian, King Zhou's minister Prince Weizi admonished him to reform his ways several times, but his admonitions fell on deaf ears.
+He was the son of King Wen Ding and served his nephew, Di Xin.
+Di Xin, the last king of the Shang dynasty, has been traditionally regarded as notoriously cruel, immoral, and wasteful.
+According to the account recorded by Sima Qian in his Records of the Grand Historian, his minister Prince Weizi admonished him to reform his ways several times, but his admonitions fell on deaf ears.
 Prince Weizi then decided to withdraw from the court, but Prince Bigan argued that to serve as minister meant doing what was right even if it meant death.
-Prince Bigan continued to strongly criticise his ruler's conduct, and an enraged King Zhou ordered his execution, proclaiming that he wanted to see if it was true that a sage's heart had seven apertures.
+Prince Bigan continued to strongly criticise his ruler's conduct, and an enraged Di Xin ordered his execution, proclaiming that he wanted to see if it was true that a sage's heart had seven apertures.

 David Schaberg has argued that the tendency for later politicians to adopt an indirect style of critique when disagreeing with their rulers was influenced by the gruesome fate of figures like Prince Bigan.

+Bi Gan is not mentioned in any known Shang or Western Zhou oracle bone inscriptions.